CIPM-tools/Commit_based_Continuous_Integration_of_Performance_Models/README.md

-__Starting with version 0.1.0, we switched to the `main` branch.
-This branch only remains for legacy reasons.__
+__This repository is deprecated and will be archived.
+It remains for legacy reasons.
+For the current development, please look at the forked repository.__

 # Commit-Based Continuous Integration of architectural Performance Models